 - drinking too much liquid

-- caffeinated or alcoholic beverages
+- drinking caffeinated or alcoholic beverages

-- prostate issues (enlargement or infection)
+- prostate enlargement or infection

-- overactive bladder or other urinary incontinence
+- overactive bladder

 - vaginal infection

-- stroke (or other nervous system disorders)
+- stroke or other nervous system disorders

 - bladder cancer